vivek-vashistha/uniqus/questionset/step3.md

 **Answer:** {Answer in Yes/No alongwith Rationale}

-## If the previous questions were answered "Yes" please describe the facts and circumstances and specify why the criteria mentioned above are met
+### If the previous questions were answered "Yes" please describe the facts and circumstances and specify why the criteria mentioned above are met

-{ Enter answer }
+{ Enter your answer }

-Please describe the approach to estimate the variable amount for each variable consideration (most likely amount, expected value) and explain why the method used better predicts the consideration to which the Company will be entitled
+### Please describe the approach to estimate the variable amount for each variable consideration (most likely amount, expected value) and explain why the method used better predicts the consideration to which the Company will be entitled

 Variable consideration | Method | Explanation